 So, which is the best medicine or combination of medicines?

-The one or ones chosen may depend on such things as: if you have other medical problems; your ethnic origin; if you take other medication; possible side-effects; your age; etc.
+The one or ones chosen may depend on such things as:

-If you do not have any other medical problems that warrant a particular medicine, then current UK guidelines give the following recommendations as to usual medicines that should be used.
+If you do not have any other medical problems that warrant a particular medicine then current UK guidelines give the following recommendations as to usual medicines that should be used.
 These recommendations are based on treatments and combinations of treatments that are likely to give the best control of the blood pressure with the least risk of side-effects or problems.

 - A beta-blocker

-- Another diuretic
+- Another 'water' tablet (diuretic)

 - An alpha-blocker